Below is a running list of issues that we have seen that may cause differences:

 - If you use Multicurrency Management when you revalue, you selected to post to the Purchasing/Sales Offset Account.

-- In Microsoft Dynamics GP 10.0, credit card amounts were entered in the Payables Transaction Entry window for an invoice.
-This may cause an imbalance on the reconcile for Payables Management to General Ledger because only the net change will post to the General Ledger module.
+- Credit card amounts entered in the Payables Transaction Entry window for an invoice.
+This may cause an imbalance on the reconcile for Payables Management to General Ledger because only the net change will post to the General Ledger module. (ie. it appears as if GL transactions are missing, but the amounts on the GL side are netted into one GL entry, whereas the PM side may show 3 records.
+But they should still match in later versions and move to the Matched Transactions section correctly.)

 - If there were posting interruptions/issues with a Payables or Receivables batch and the transactions were found in both the Work and Open tables at the same time, deleting the RM or PM batch in GP will cause issues.
 In this instance, the user usually sees the records in both tables, and decides the don't need the work batch so they just delete it in GP.
 Since the Work and Open tables share a distribution table, deleting the batch in GP will also remove the distribution records with it.
 The end result is that the transaction header record exists, but there are no matching distributions on the RM or PM side, but GL was updated correctly.
 This issue will be considered in the next version of Microsoft Dynamics GP.